logic-gu/logic-gu.github.io/_pages/teaching.md

 - Philosophy of Logic (LOG250)
 - Model Theory (LOG211)

-The **third semester** is devoted to increasing specialisation.
-Students take three elective courses together with Research Skills in Logic (LOG311).
-The research-skills course provides a bridge between coursework and independent research, with emphasis on academic writing, presentation, and research planning.
-During this semester, students are encouraged to explore possible thesis topics and begin discussions with prospective supervisors.
+The **third semester** allows students to develop their own profile through elective courses and specialisations.
+Research Skills in Logic (LOG311) serves as a bridge between coursework and independent research by introducing students to academic writing, presentation, and research planning.
+At this stage, students are encouraged to explore possible thesis topics and begin discussions with prospective supervisors.

-The **fourth semester** is devoted entirely to the Master’s Thesis (LOG410/420).
-Students conduct an in-depth investigation of a topic of their choice under the guidance of a supervisor and present the results as a substantial piece of independent research.
+The **fourth semester** is entirely devoted to the Master’s Thesis (LOG410/420).
+By this point, students will have identified a research area and a supervisor, and the focus shifts from coursework to conducting and communicating an extended piece of independent research.

-Throughout all four semesters, students can participate in the **Research Seminar in Logic**.
-The seminar gives students regular contact with visiting speakers and members of the research group, and provides an introduction to current developments across the field.
+Throughout all four semesters, students may participate in the **Research Seminar in Logic**.
+The seminar provides an opportunity to meet researchers, learn about current developments in the field, and take part in the scientific life of the research group.

-## Elective courses and specialisations
+## Elective courses

 The programme offers a broad and changing collection of elective courses.
-The precise selection varies from year to year according to student interest and staff availability, so not every course listed below can be guaranteed during a particular period of study.
+The selection offered in a particular year depends on student interest and staff availability, and not every course listed below can therefore be guaranteed during an individual student’s period of study.

-### Proof, truth, and foundations
+Courses that have been offered in recent years include:

 - Advanced Set Theory (LOG270)
 - Advanced Topics in Proof Theory (LOG365)
+- Lambda Calculus, Types and Foundations of Programming Languages (LOG370)
+- Logic, Games and Automata (LOG290)
+- Category Theory (LOG350)
+- Functorial Semantics (LOG390)
+- Topos Theory (LOG380)
+- History of Logic (LOG280)
+- Philosophy of Mathematics (LOG360)
+- Specialization in Logic 1–5 (LOG230/240/320/330/340)

+### Specialisations and reading courses

+Specialization in Logic courses can be given different content and are often organised as individual reading courses.
+They allow a student, or a small group of students, to study an advanced topic under the guidance of a member of staff.

+The teacher proposes a selection of books, articles, or other research material and meets regularly with the student to discuss the material, answer questions, and provide direction.
+Assessment may take the form of written work, presentations, or an oral examination.
+Reading courses are especially useful for studying subjects that are not regularly offered as taught courses and often serve as preparation for the Master’s Thesis.

+Possible specialisation topics include:

 - Formal Theories of Truth
 - Semantic Paradoxes and the Logic of Truth
+- Quantified Modal Logic
+- Dependence Logic
 - Provability Logics
-- Dependence Logic
-- Quantified Modal Logic
+- Semantics of Dependent Type Theory
 - Models of Arithmetic
+- Decision Theory
 - Advanced Model Theory

-### Categorical logic and type theory

-- Category Theory (LOG350)
-- Functorial Semantics (LOG390)
-- Topos Theory (LOG380)
-- Lambda Calculus, Types and Foundations of Programming Languages (LOG370)
-- Semantics of Dependent Type Theory

-### Logic and computation

-- Logic, Games and Automata (LOG290)
-- Decision Theory

-### Logic in philosophy and history

-- History of Logic (LOG280)
-- Philosophy of Mathematics (LOG360)

-Some advanced topics are offered through **Specialization in Logic** courses (LOG230/240/320/330/340).
-A specialisation is often organised as a reading course for an individual student or a small group.
-Under the guidance of a member of staff, students work through selected books and research articles, meet regularly to discuss the material, and complete an appropriate form of assessment, such as written work, a presentation, or an oral examination.
-Reading courses make it possible to explore advanced subjects that are not offered regularly as lecture courses and often provide valuable preparation for the Master’s Thesis.
+Other topics may be arranged in consultation with the programme coordinator or a study tutor.

 ## Electives at other departments

-Students are also encouraged to choose suitable elective courses offered by partner departments.
-These courses can help students develop a profile aligned with their academic interests and future plans.
-External electives require prior approval from a study tutor and may have prerequisites not covered within the programme.
+Students are also encouraged to take appropriate elective courses at partner departments.
+Such courses can be used to build a profile suited to an individual student’s background, interests, and future plans.
+External electives require prior approval and may have prerequisites that are not covered within the programme.

-Courses at the University of Gothenburg and Chalmers that may be relevant include:
+Examples of potentially relevant courses include:

 - Computational Semantics (LT2813)
 - Artificial Intelligence: Cognitive Systems (LT2318)